Smoked Whole Chicken

 Store leftovers in an airtight container in the fridge for 3-4 days.
 For longer storage, store in freezer bags or vacuum packs.
 Frozen leftovers will last about 4 months.

-The leftover smoked whole chicken is great in so many different dishes.
+The leftover smoked whole chicken is excellent in various of dishes.

 Pro tips for your success